Simple Vertex Algebras Arising From Congruence Subgroups: Abstract

 \section{Abstract}

-Chiral de Rham complex introduced by Malikov et al. in 1998, is a sheaf of vertex algebras on any complex analytic manifold or non-singular algebraic variety.
-Starting from the vertex algebra of global sections of chiral de Rham complex on the upper half plane, we consider the subspace of $\Gamma$-invariant sections that are meromorphic at the cusps.
-The space is again a vertex operator algebra, with a linear basis consisting of lifting formulas of meromorphic modular forms.
-We will describe two types of lifting formulas, and generalize the Rankin-Cohen bracket to the meromorphic modular forms.
-As an application, we will show that the vertex algebras constructed by congruence subgroups are simple.
+For any congruence subgroup $\Gamma$, we consider the vertex algebra of $\Gamma$-invariant global sections of chiral de Rham complex on the upper half plane that are meromorphic at the cusps.
+We give a description of the linear structure of the $\Gamma$-invariant vertex algebra by exhibiting a linear basis determined by meromorphic modular forms, and generalize the Rankin-Cohen bracket of modular forms to meromorphic modular forms.
+We also show that the $\Gamma$-invariant vertex algebra is simple.